Ultraman Mebius Side Story: Armored Darkness: STAGE II: The Immortal Wicked Armor

-While both Cherubim and Roberuga were being dealt with, Mirai revealed to Haruzaki that Ryu survived the explosion.
+While both Kelbim and Roberuga were being dealt with, Mirai revealed to Haruzaki that Ryu survived the explosion.
 Ryu was briefly met by Ultraman King, later Hikari, who revealed that the giant armor's name was Armored Darkness, one of the Empera's vanguards.
 After his master's death, the sentient armor took control of Darkness Fear.
 Hikari tried to stop him but was consumed by the armor and can only paralyze it for short periods of time.
 The only way to rescue Hikari was for Ryu to make contact with the Ultraman.
 Ryu approached Mirai and Haruzaki, with the party reuniting with the older GUYS members.
 Once Armored Darkness began to move again, GUYS and Ultraman Mebius made their move, holding off the giant armor long enough for Ryu to enter the crack in his helmet and merge with Hikari.
 Hikari reawakened and burst out but Armored Darkness reformed and the Darkness Fear was about to approach the Earth.
 With the only way to stop it was to defeat the giant armor, both Ultra Warriors engaged in the fight but none of their attacks succeeded.

 The older members of GUYS resonated with the Ultra Warriors, and the humans and Ultras merged, bringing forth Ultraman Mebius Phoenix Brave, who proceed to attack Armored Darkness with his own sword.
 After leaving a large slash on it, the combined Ultraman launch his attack and finally defeated the Armored Darkness but Darkness Fear descended faster than before.
 Hikari decided to bring the Darkness Fear to the Land of Light in hopes of safely disposing it, while Mebius teleported himself and the rest of Crew GUYS to safety.
 Mirai saw the Ultra Sign, saying that he was allowed to stay on Earth for a little longer, much to his friend's amusement.